Triple Dark Chocolate Cheesecake

 Proof that you don’t need a springform pan to bake a cheesecake

-Cheesecakes are not hard to make, but the baking is important, probably the most important part, and has always been tricky for me.
-Cheesecakes are usually baked at a slightly lower temperature, usually around 325F, and just until the sides are set but the center is still jiggly.
+Cheesecakes are not hard to make, but the baking is important, probably the most important part, and can be tricky.
+Cheesecakes are usually baked at a slightly lower temperature, usually around 325°F, and just until the sides are set but the center is still jiggly.
 If the center sets, the cheesecake is over done, but if the center is too jiggly, then your cheesecake won’t set up in the fridge and you’ll end up with soup when you cut into it.
 You don’t want the cheesecake to crack, and some recipes will tell you to add a bain-marie (a hot water bath) to the oven to keep the atmosphere humid or to crack the oven door after you’ve turned it off so your cheesecake won’t cool down too quickly and yes, crack.

 So when you live in Italy with strange ovens, you think twice before baking things when you can’t perfectly control the heat in your oven or where the heat is coming from.
 IF you’re able to tell the temperature of your oven at all.
 (I’m thinking of you, my oven two apartments ago.
 I DO NOT miss you!)
 Or if your oven is small and cooks things a lot quicker.
 Add on top of that the cream cheese here, “formaggio fresco” or literally translated fresh cheese, is…different.
 I’m not even sure what it is, it tastes similar to cream cheese in the States, but when you whip it it doesn’t become soupy like the American stuff, it becomes super creamy.
 Sometimes I think the American stuff is stickier too, maybe?
-The only brand here I’ve ever seen is Philadelphia, and it has had great success in Italy.
+Philadelphia brand is very popular here, and you can also get grocery store generic brand.
 But the cheesecakes I’ve eaten in restaurants or pastry shops?
 Always weird.
 They taste and look more like semi-freddo or a mousse.
 I therefore assumed when I made a cheesecake it would be weird like the other ones I’ve eaten here.
 So I never made one.

 Along came Easter and I wanted to make a cheesecake.
 I didn’t even have a springform pan but found that pie dishes work pretty great as substitutes.
 And you know what?
 The cheesecake turned out delicious and not weird.
 And my husband and colleagues liked it so well I made the same one again and bought a springform pan.
-And if you know me, you know I rarely bake the same thing twice in a row.
-I’m always on to the next new recipe or at least something I haven’t made in a while.
+And if you know me, you know I rarely bake the same thing twice in a row, unless I’m perfecting a new recipe.
+I’m always on to the next recipe.
 But this recipe asked to be made again.
 And so I did.
 And now you can make it, too, weird cream cheese or normal cream cheese!

 Recipe adapted from omgchocolatedesserts